Bend Headquarters

 • Transport Members and/or volunteers as necessary.

-• Assist with AmeriCorps Member orientation.
+• Assist with Corps Member orientation.

-• Assist in the delivery of other program services as assigned to the extent that it is not in conflict with the primary position responsibilities or any AmeriCorps provision including AmeriCorps prohibited activities.
+• Assist in the delivery of other program services as assigned to the extent that it is not in conflict with the primary position responsibilities or any AmeriCorps provision including AmeriCorps Prohibited Activities

 Secondary Responsibilities: